mida-project/sa-uta7-recall-precision/README.md

 - [Francisco Maria Calisto](http://www.franciscocalisto.me/) [[ResearchGate](https://www.researchgate.net/profile/Francisco_Maria_Calisto) | [GitHub](https://github.com/FMCalisto) | [Twitter](https://twitter.com/FMCalisto) | [LinkedIn](https://www.linkedin.com/in/fmcalisto/)]

-## Supporters
+## Supporting

 Our organization is a non-profit organization.
-However, we have many expenses across our activity.
-From infrastructure to service expenses, we need some money, as well as help, to support our team and projects.
+However, we have many needs across our activity.
+From infrastructure to service needs, we need some time and contribution, as well as help, to support our team and projects.

 <span class="image">
   <a href="https://opencollective.com/oppr" target="_blank">